JeanPyerC/Rutgers-Election_Analysis/README.md

 ## Election Aduit Summary:
 &nbsp;&nbsp;&nbsp;&nbsp; This was a fun task, a lot to learn and a lot to understand.
 You can use this tool for different business proposal to the election commission with some modifications.
 The examples below can better help describe it.
    - You can take this template for next year, to focus on Denver as it had the highest number of votes.
 If you win Denver over, it can be a huge turnout for your results.
    - You can also breakdown to see which county prefers which candiate.
-You can use this if from a business point of view, or you want to focus the peoples chocices.
+You can use this from a business point of view.
       - The poeple in Jefferson prefers Charles Casper Stockham
       - The people in Denver prefers Diana DeGette.
       - The people in Arapahoe perfers Diana Degette.